veniamin-ilmer/math/power-operations/readme.md

 The changes proposed here are quite difficult for someone with many years of math experience to accept.

-However I feel that this alternative method to understand exponentation would save newcomers a lot of confusion.
+However I feel that this alternative method to understand exponentiation would save newcomers a lot of confusion.

-I believe consistency with other math operations is crutial to helping us understand exponentation better.
+I believe consistency with other math operations is crutial to helping us understand exponentiation better.

 It further opens the doors to a better understanding of higher operations after exponentiation: [Tetration](https://en.wikipedia.org/wiki/Tetration)